Cloudlock/marshmallow/docs/extending.rst

 Storing Errors on Specific Fields
 +++++++++++++++++++++++++++++++++

-If you want to store schema-level validation errors on a specific field, you can pass a field name (or multiple field names) to the :exc:`ValidationError <marshmallow.exceptions.ValidationError>`.
+If you want to store schema-level validation errors on a specific field, you can pass a field name (or multiple field names) to the :exc:`ValidationError <marshmallow2.exceptions.ValidationError>`.

 .. code-block:: python
     :emphasize-lines: 10